ikostenich/weathershopper_automation_wdio/README.md

 ```

 ### Running Tests in docker
-Docker tests are running in headless chrome browser.
+Docker tests are running in headless chrome browser in parallel (up to 4 threads).

 ```bash
 docker-compose up